PKirchweger/CSTET_Deconvolution/README.txt

 Tilt files (for dual-axis tomograms):
 - thisisthetomogram_rec_a.tlt
 - thisisthetomogram_rec_b.tlt
-patchcorr log file:
+patchcorr log file (for dual-axis tomograms:
 - thisisthetomogram_rec_patchcorr.log

 2. Generate a PSF:
 The script looks for the PSF file (called PSF_'PixelSize"nm.mrc in a folder called "PSFs" in the homedirectory.

-if the pixelsize of the tomogram is 40.84 A (or 4.084nm), the PSF is called:
-- PSF_4.084nm.mrc

-The new version only needs a PSF with the size of 1x1x1000 pixels (This makes the script faster (The limit is now only the deconvolution step)).
+The new version only needs a PSF with the size of 1x1x1000 pixels (This makes the script faster).

 Quote from Michael:
 ##############